Advancing foreign credential recognition in Canada

 The International Qualifications Network is a professional community for subject-matter experts.
-Its goal is to build on foreign credential recognition practices and successes across Canada and abroad.
+Its goal is to build on international credential assessment and foreign credential recognition practices and successes across Canada and abroad.

 A series of images appear: a family is walking in a park; three people are working in a laboratory and wearing safety goggles; a building is under construction; construction workers are on the roof of a building; and a teacher is teaching in a class.

 NARRATOR: Newcomers to Canada face a number of challenges when it comes to finding employment.
 One of the most — if not the most — significant challenge is being able to use the education, skills and experience they have gained overseas in Canada.